United Club℠ Infinite Card review

 The United Club Infinite Card is an airline rewards credit card that earns miles you can redeem through the United MileagePlus program for things like travel, dining, entertainment, gift cards and more.
 Your points don’t expire as long as your account remains open.

 You’ll earn 4x miles for all United Airlines travel purchases, including baggage fees, ticket upgrades, in-flight meals, Wi-Fi and any other United purchases.
-You’ll also earn 2x miles on non-United travel purchases and on dining at restaurants and eligible food delivery services.
+You’ll also earn 2x miles on non-United travel purchases and on dining and eligible food delivery services.
 All other purchases will earn 1x miles.

 There are no caps to the number of miles you can earn.